 If you have been exploring the benefits telematics have to offer to fleet management, the term ‘CAN bus’ will sound familiar.
 CAN stands for Controller Area Network, a serial network technology developed to replace complicated and heavy wiring systems that used to connect electronic devices in vehicles.
 Manufacturers were quick to adopt the technology and today the CAN bus is a standard solution to transfer information between the electronic systems that modern vehicles are equipped with.

 Since the introduction of the Fleet Management Systems Interface (FMS), a standard interface to vehicle data of commercial vehicles, it has become relatively simple to extend the CAN bus with additional applications.

 A telematics goldmine for fleet management

 When it comes to efficient fleet management, the benefits of extracting data from CAN buses are countless.
-The CAN bus in trucks, for example, registers a wide range of vehicle parameters such as fuel consumption, vehicle speed, pedal position, or idle fuel use, to mention but a few. [link https://www.inventure-automotive.com/how-to-use/use-cases]
+The CAN bus in trucks, for example, registers a wide range of vehicle parameters such as fuel consumption, vehicle speed, pedal position, or idle fuel use, just to mention a few.

 In short, access to CAN bus data allows carriers to take full control of the fleet and, by identifying problem areas, develop applicable policies to promote efficiency in terms of cost-effectiveness and improved safety.
 The added operational insight will boost fleet performance and minimize environmental impact, the most pressing issue in this day and age.